 It was announced in June 2015 that Dan had returned to Home and Away as the Series Script Executive after the former capacitator Louise Bowes moved into the role of Network Script Executive.
 His first episode aired on 15th June 2015 (Ep#6216).
 Over this tenure, he has been responsible for the development of the Charlotte King storyline, Irene‘s molestation secret and Alf‘s heart attack, as well as disasters such as the Caravan Park Explosion and the Plane Crash.
 He was also responsible for the introduction of the four Morgan siblings, Justin, Tori, Brody and Mason.
 His final episode aired on 25th August 2016 (Ep#6490).

 Dan announced on 1st January 2016 that he had quit Home and Away, with his material continuing on air until August 2016.
-However, following a short hiatus, Dan signed another contract with the Seven Network, resulting in him returning as Network Script Executive for another stint.
-He began this stint in February 2016, and finished in the August.
+However, Dan signed another contract with the network, resulting in him returning as Network Script Executive for a six month stint from February to August 2016.